Older adults compared to the general population (2020):

 Ages 65 to 74

-The trend in fire death rate for older adults ages 65 to 74 increased 22% over the 10-year period.
-In 2020, the fire death rate for people in this age group was 25.0 deaths per million population.
-Older adults (ages 65 to 74) had 2.2 times the risk of dying in a fire in 2020 than the general population, as it also was in 2018 and 2019.
+The trend in the fire death rate per million population for older adults (ages 65 to 74) increased 41% over the 10-year period and resulted in the largest increase in the fire death rate trends for older adults.
+In 2023, the fire death rate for people in this age group was 28.5 deaths per million population.
+In addition, in 2023, older adults (ages 65 to 74) had 2.2 times greater risk of dying in a fire than the general population, 10% lower than it was in 2022 but the same as it was from 2018 to 2021 when the relative risk was also 2.2 times greater than the general population.

 Year | Number of Fire Deaths Ages 65 to 74 | Population | Fire Death Rate (per million population) | Relative Risk |